-Starting from 1 January 2024, until the issuance of these financial statements, the Company declared dividends with amount GEL3,150 thousand, out of which, GEL2,050 thousand is paid.
+Starting from 1 January 2025, until the issuance of these financial statements, the Company declared and paid dividends in the amount of GEL 4,000 thousand.

-In February 2024, the Company purchased gold loan portfolio with amount of GEL617 thousand.
+In February 2025, the Company purchased loan portfolio with amount of GEL 2,388 thousand.